zuev27/OvGU-2020/README.md

 393   mpc.detJ = detJ;
 ```

-## Test simulations using IEEE14 and real scheme of South of Russia
+## Test simulations using IEEE 14 Bus System and real scheme of South of Russia
 User can select one of two schemes to run the simulation:
 1. [IEEE 14 Bus System](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/ieee-14-bus-system/)
 ```
 IEEE14.m
 ```
-2. Scheme of South of Russia
+2. Real scheme of South of Russia
 ```
 Russia.m
 ```